1. Evenflo Pivot Xpand Modular Stroller

 How to maintain a baby to toddler stroller

-The point of buying any of the best strollers for baby to a toddler that we recommend for you is that it will last throughout your child’s baby-to-toddler journey.
+The point of buying any of the best strollers for baby to a toddler that we recommend for you is that they will last throughout your child’s baby-to-toddler journey.
 After making sure that you purchase a stroller of good quality, there are recommended maintenance practices you should not take for granted.
 Below are the important ones.

 The importance of this simple action cannot be overstated.
 Another defining characteristic of babies other than being adorable is clumsy.
 Whenever they can, they will spill their food, droop saliva, vomit, rub their feet into the fabric and go on and on.
-Besides, your stroller moves outside and collects dust, grass and other debris.
+Besides, your stroller moves outside and collects dust, grass, and other debris.
 Whatever you do, you are guaranteed that your stroller to be dirty.

 This dirt can affect your child’s little carriage in several ways.
 With some moisture and food particles, you would start a mold farm that may eat out your stroller’s fabric or even get your child sick.
 Sand and dust particles will try to penetrate and weaken the fabric’s integrity over time.
 Particles that enter the joints may cause it to get stuck or initiate corrosion.
 Also, the last thing you would want is your baby stroller emitting a bad odor.